 - Get regular exercise

-Dan uses a CPAP (continuous positive air pressure) machine all night every night.
+Dan was advised to use a CPAP (continuous positive air pressure) machine all night every night.
 It can be used to treat obstructive and central sleep apnea.

-He recently got proof that if doesn’t use the machine, he’s right back where he started.
+Early on, he got proof that if he doesn’t use the machine, he’s right back where he started.

 If you suspect you might have sleep apnea, it’s important to get it checked out.
 Like Dan, you may need to see a sleep specialist and have a sleep study to get a proper diagnosis.